HASKI-RAK/paper/NodeGradeEvaluation/README.md

 The repository is structured as follows:
 ```
 /
 ├── benchmark/                  # Code to download the datasets and run the evaluation of NodeGrade
+├── benchmark_results_analysis/ # Code for reproducing our analysis of benchmark results presented in the paper (including all visualizations)
 ├── interviews/                 # Qualitative interviews with students
 ```

 ### Benchmark